 Freelance legal work offers new possibilities for corporate attorneys interested in a more flexible career path.
-Advances in technology, combined with a greater openness to flexible work arrangements, allow talented freelance attorneys to practice corporate law from locations of their choosing and at an ideal work volume — tremendous benefits for individuals who require nontraditional work options.
+Advances in technology, combined with a greater openness to flexible work arrangements, allow a talented freelance attorney to practice corporate law from locations of their choosing and at an ideal work volume — tremendous benefits for individuals who require nontraditional work options.

 But while flexible legal work can give attorneys the freedom to choose how much time they spend practicing law versus pursuing their other passions in life, the freelance route also presents several unique challenges.
 It can be difficult, especially with little or no post-law school experience, to build the type of professional network needed to successfully freelance.
 Vital experiences like filing quarterly taxes or even simply adjusting to being a work from home lawyer are competencies attorneys need to learn before freelancing.
 Additionally, larger functions like business development and strategy must also be learned to sustain a career in freelance legal work.